NikolaM-Dev/ecommerce-store-nest-mongo/README.md

-# 🌿 Ecommerce Store Nest y MongoDB
+# 🌿 Ecommerce Store Nest and MongoDB

 Rest Api NestJS + MongoDB with authentication with jwt and passport.
 Validation of actions by roles.
 With self-generated documentation with Swagger.